simulacrum-amsterdam/simulacrum-press/wp-content/plugins/addthis/readme.txt

-=== AddThis Sharing Buttons ===
+=== Share Buttons by AddThis ===
 Contributors: abramsm, srijith.v, vipinss, dnrahamim, jgrodel, bradaddthiscom, mkitzman, addthis_paul, addthis_matt, addthis_elsa, ribin_addthis, AddThis_Mike
 Tags: bookmarking, email sharing, facebook, linkedin, pinterest, share, sharing buttons, social marketing, social tools, twitter, whatsapp
 Requires at least: 3.0
 Tested up to: 4.3
-Stable tag: 5.2.0
+Stable tag: 5.2.2

-AddThis provides the best sharing tools to help you make your website smarter.
+Share buttons from AddThis help you get more traffic from sharing through social networks.

 == Description ==

-The best sharing and following tools on the web are now available for your WordPress site.
-Promote your content easily by sharing to over 200 of the most popular social networking and bookmarking sites (like Facebook, Twitter, Pinterest, Google+, WhatsApp, LinkedIn and more).
-Clean, customizable and simple social buttons are unobtrusive, quick to load and recognized all over the web.
+The best share buttons on the web are now available for your WordPress site.
+Promote your content easily by sharing to over 200 of the most popular social networking and bookmarking sites (like Facebook Share, Facebook Like, Twitter, Pinterest, Google+, WhatsApp, LinkedIn and more).
+Clean, customizable and simple share buttons are unobtrusive, quick to load and recognized all over the web.

 == Installation ==